Alexander Gold | April 6th, 2021

 Despite the efficacy of light and the superior velocity of RADAR, only SONAR helps create seafloor maps, develop nautical charts, predict hazards, and discover shipwrecks.

 As a matter of fact, the SONAR patent had experienced sanctions after the events of the Titanic.
 The purpose of the SONAR was and is to identify objects under the surface that might prove challenging to ships.
+Furthermore, the World Wars brought serious advancements that pushed forward the importance of warfare submarines and underwater surveillance.
+From this advancement, two main types of sonar emerged; active and passive.

 Besides being able to detect the presence of an object, the rise of advanced modern tools allows us to determine the size, orientation, and shape of an object with great detail.